 - Long red chillis.
-Try to use longer chilies in this recipe because they tend to be milder than the smaller ones.
+Try to use longer chilies in this recipe (they tend to be milder than the smaller ones).
 If in doubt, give the chili a little taste before you use it.
 I do de-seed the chilies in this recipe, but for ease, you could keep them in.
 Just be aware that it will make the jam spicier.

 - Fish sauce.
-I ADORE the savory depth fish sauce brings to literally anything, so use quite a bit here.
+I ADORE the savory depth fish sauce brings to literally anything, so I use quite a bit here.
 It smells a little scary, but I promise it doesn’t taste fishy at all in the jam.
-You just get a wonderful salty, deep flavor coming through that you can’t really replicate with salt alone.
-But, you can use a vegan alternative if you want to keep it vegan, or use 1 tablespoon of soy sauce (or tamari) and 1 tablespoon of lime juice instead.
+You just get a wonderful salty, deep flavor coming through that you can’t replicate with salt alone.
+You can use a vegan alternative if you want to keep it vegan, or use 1 tablespoon of light soy sauce (or tamari) and 1 tablespoon of lime juice instead.

 There are also two pieces of essential equipment you’ll need for this recipe: